daserzw/satosa-oidc-to-saml/README.md

 # README

-This notes are the outcome of an effort to understand how to quickly set up SATOSA proxies for publishing OIDC RPs in Research and Education Identity Federations as well as to bridge other authentication systems.
+This notes are the outcome of an effort to understand how to quickly set up SATOSA proxies for publishing OIDC RPs in SAML 2.0 Research and Education Identity Federations as well as to bridge other authentication systems.

 References:
 * https://github.com/IdentityPython/SATOSA